Follow

 Conclusion

-The Text Actions feature helps you work faster by turning images into editable text.
-Accessing it is simple: just capture your snip and click the Text Actions icon in the editor window.
+The Text Actions feature speeds up your workflow by transforming images into editable text.
+Accessing it is straightforward: capture your snip and click the Text Actions icon in the editor window.
 With added tools like Quick Redact, you can manage your digital information safely and efficiently.

 Was this guide helpful?